T. J. Hooker: Background

-The series was created by Rick Husky who had also worked on The Rookies for Aaron Spelling and Leonard Goldberg.
-The series was originally to be a reworking of that former cop show, this time called The Protectors.
-After the pilot, it was decided to focus the series on William Shatner's character and retitle it T. J. Hooker.
-The series initially set out to give a more "hands on", procedure-based view of police work than some of the more stylized cop shows of the 1970s and 1980s, evident in the very early episodes.
+The series was created as a reworking of The Rookies by Rick Husky, who worked on that show for Aaron Spelling and Leonard Goldberg.
+Originally called The Protectors, it was decided after the pilot to focus the series on the star and retitle it T. J. Hooker.
+Initially, it gave a more procedure-based view of police work than other cop shows of its era, but this did not continue beyond the early episodes.

 Setting

-The LCPD Academy scenes were filmed at the Los Angeles Police Department Academy in Elysian Park.
-Though the series itself was produced in Burbank and filmed in the Los Angeles area, the setting was not disclosed throughout the show's entire run.
+The LCPD Academy scenes were filmed at the Los Angeles Police Department Academy at Elysian Park.
+Though the series was produced in Burbank and filmed in greater Los Angeles, the setting was never disclosed in any episode.

-Hooker and Romano's radio call sign for their "black and white" was "4-Adam-30", and radio calls were very similar to those of Los Angeles Police Department, using three bursts of a 900 Hz tone, using LAPD-type radio codes, and the officers acknowledging with roger.

 Vehicles

-In the first, second and up to the fourth episode of the third season, Hooker drove a '77-'78 Dodge Monaco police package, but afterwards he started driving a '79-'81 Dodge St. Regis, usually powered by the much more anemic 318 or 360 Cid V8 as opposed to the 440 Cid V8 Monaco.
-By the fourth season, when Hooker and his team needed an unmarked cruiser, they usually rolled around in an '82-'83 light blue Dodge Diplomat or a '77-'78 burgundy red Dodge Monaco.
+In the first, second and up to the fourth episode of the third season, Hooker drove a '77–'78 Dodge Monaco police package, but afterwards he started driving a '79–'81 Dodge St. Regis, usually powered by the 318 or 360 Cid V8.
+By the fourth season, when Hooker and his team needed an unmarked cruiser, they usually rolled around in an '82–'83 light blue Dodge Diplomat or a '77–'78 burgundy red Dodge Monaco.
 Hooker's personal car for the duration of the series was a '74 blue Ford Torino sedan.
-Romano's car was a gold 1983 Datsun 280ZX, Corrigan's ride was a silver and red Jeep CJ-7 Laredo, and Stacy's car was a blue 1983 Ford Mustang LX convertible.
+Romano's cars were a gold 1983 Datsun 280ZX and a Porsche 911, Corrigan's ride was a silver and red Jeep CJ-7 Laredo, and Stacy's car was a blue 1983 Ford Mustang LX convertible.

-Cancellation and revival
+Cancelation and revival

-T. J. Hooker was canceled by ABC in the summer of 1985 (the final episode was a proposed reworking of the series set in Chicago) but the series survived when CBS picked up the show for late night and produced 17 new episodes (still produced in Los Angeles) plus one two-hour TV movie for primetime titled "Blood Sport".
-The new episodes were shown later at night as the first portion of the network's CBS Late Night program block, with each episode's runtime extended to 70 minutes (or one hour and ten minutes) to allow CBS affiliates time for increased availability for advertisements.
-The TV movie and the penultimate episode were both aired by CBS on May 21, 1986, with the finale one week later on May 28, 1986.
-The season was produced on a much smaller budget and reused action sequences from the previous seasons.
-A film adaptation, tentatively titled "T.J.
-Hooker: The Movie" is listed as being "in development", according to IMDB.com.
+T. J. Hooker was canceled by ABC in 1985.
+The final ABC episode was a proposed reworking of the series set in Chicago.
+CBS picked it up for late night and produced 17 new episodes (in Los Angeles), plus a two-hour primetime movie in Hawaii ("Blood Sport").
+The new episodes were part of the CBS Late Night program block.
+The TV movie and penultimate episode were both aired by CBS on May 21, 1986, with the finale one week later.
+The late night episodes were made on a low budget, and reused action sequences from previous years.